aeramireza/salary-linear-reg/README.md

 # salary-linear-reg
-Does a supermarket discriminate salaries according to the location of their employees?
+Does a supermarket chain discriminate salaries according to the location of their employees?
+This is a descriptive linear regression model.